 2. Collagen peptides

 Collagen contains quite a few amino acids, but 3 particularly in abundance and they specifically support bone, skin, and joint health.
-Collagen is NOT a “protein” in the sense that it doesn’t have all the essential amino acids your body can’t make on its own, and you can’t count it towards your daily protein intake.
+Collagen is NOT a “protein” in the sense that it doesn’t have all the essential amino acids your body can’t make on its own, and I don’t really count it towards my daily protein intake.

 However it is an excellent supplement, and the reason I take it is for its support to my joints, skin and bone health.
-I do consider it a BONUS supplement, so if you’re on a budget, prioritize a high quality protein powder, like my Berry Green Protein or I ❤️ Vanilla protein powder.
+I do consider it a BONUS supplement, so if you’re on a budget, prioritize a high quality protein powder, like my Berry Green Protein, I ❤️Chocolate or I ❤️ Vanilla protein powder.